edgecollective/edge-blog/quahog.md

 Contact:  collaborate @ edgecollective.io

-Hi!
+Hello!
 Welcome to our page for the **Quahog**, a ruggedized,  microcontroller intended for use on farms for monitoring important assets remotely:  the temperature of a greenhouse (on- or off-grid), the temperature of a freezer, soil moisture in the field, water level, etc.

 ---